DiffuSolve: Diffusion-based Solver for Non-convex Trajectory Optimization: Introduction

-Machine learning has also gained popularity in trajectory optimization.
-For example, multilayer perception (MLP) has been used to warm start the convexified trajectory optimization problems such as Quadratic Programming (QP) \citep{chen2022large, cauligi2021coco, sambharya2023end}.
-These approaches primarily focus on predicting a single solution to the QP problem to improve the computational efficiency, rather than modeling the solution distribution to the original problem.
-Recently, generative models, particularly diffusion models, have demonstrated good performance in generating trajectories or controls from a distribution \citep{janner2022planning, ajay2022conditional, chi2023diffusion, carvalho2023motion, sridhar2023nomad}.
-When conditioned on the environmental parameters, diffusion models can efficiently generate appropriate trajectories even in \textit{a priori} unknown environment.
-However, there is no guarantee that the outputs of the diffusion model will satisfy the dynamic and safety constraints, and thus can cause catastrophic damage to safety-critical robotic systems.
-While efforts have been made to integrate safety constraints into generative models \citep{li2023amortized, chang2023denoising, yang2023compositional, xiao2023safediffuser, power2023sampling, botteghi2023trajectory}, it is still challenging to achieve both solution quality, computational efficiency, and formal verification of feasibility and optimality.
+Machine learning has also gained popularity in trajectory optimization, but primarily focuses on solving the convexified problem rather than learning the solution distribution to the original non-convex problem.
+For example, investigations have been made on warm-starting Quadratic Programs (QP) using neural networks \citep{chen2022large, cauligi2021coco, sambharya2023end}.
+Recently, generative models, particularly diffusion models, have shown good performance in generating trajectories or controls from a distribution \citep{janner2022planning, ajay2022conditional, chi2023diffusion, carvalho2023motion, sridhar2023nomad}.
+When conditioned on the environmental parameters, diffusion models can efficiently generate appropriate and diverse trajectories even in an \textit{a priori} unknown environment.
+However, the diffusion model alone without the NLP solver may output trajectories that violate the dynamic and safety constraints, causing catastrophic damage to safety-critical systems.
+It also lacks the ability to verify the optimality of the sampled trajectories.
+While efforts have been made to integrate safety constraints into generative models \citep{li2023amortized, chang2023denoising, yang2023compositional, xiao2023safediffuser, power2023sampling, botteghi2023trajectory}, it is still challenging to achieve solution quality, diversity, feasibility, and computational efficiency at the same time.\looseness=-1